bahrus/litter-g/README.md

 ## Multivariable Functions[TODO]

 Sometimes we want a ui element to depend on more than one input parameter.
-To do this, we use litter-geez.  litter-geez extends litter-g so it supports everything litter-g does, with the syntax.
+To do this, we use litter-gz.  litter-gz extends litter-g so it supports everything litter-g does, with the same syntax.
 But in addition, it takes an expression like this:

 ```html
 <litter-gz></litter-gz>